FailAcademy/learning/wdp-toronto/_projects/project-07.md

 It is important that you **attend class everyday** during the final project lab time.

-All Community Projects are **due on June 29th**.
+All Community Projects are **due on December 21st**.
 You will showcase your completed work with your team in a project demo to your community partner and instructors on that day.

-More details will be supplied regarding your assigned community partners and teammates at the end of Week 8.
+More details will be supplied regarding your assigned community partners and teammates at the end of Week 9.